gad-lang/gad/docs/tutorial.md

 ## Run Scripts

-To run a script, it must be compiled to create a `Bytecode` object then it is provided to Virtual Machine (VM). uGO has a simple optimizer enabled by default in the compiler.
+To run a script, it must be compiled to create a `Bytecode` object then it is provided to Virtual Machine (VM).
+Gad has a simple optimizer enabled by default in the compiler.
 Optimizer evaluates simple expressions not having side effects to replace expressions with constant values.
 Note that, optimizer can be disabled to speed up compilation process.